Nish-19/Nish-19.github.io/_pages/about.md

 News
 ======
+* <u>[May 2023]</u> Awarded the Victor Lesser Graduate Scholarship in Artificial Intelligence.

+* <u>[April 2023]</u> Our paper "A Conceptual Model for End-to-End Causal Discovery in Knowledge Tracing" has been accepted in the International Conference on Educational Data Mining (EDM).

 * <u>[Jan 2023]</u> Awarded the CICS common good fellowship for Spring 2023 for working on problems on AI for Education.

-* <u>[Sept 2022]</u> Co-authored paper "M3: An Emotion and Novelty-aware Approach for Multilingual Multimodal Misinformation Detection" has been accepted in the findings of AACL-IJCNLP 2022.
+* <u>[Sept 2022]</u> Our paper "M3: An Emotion and Novelty-aware Approach for Multilingual Multimodal Misinformation Detection" has been accepted in the findings of AACL-IJCNLP 2022.

 * <u>[Sept 2022]</u> Started my MS-PhD at UMass Amherst.
 Working as a research assistant in the ML for Education Lab